On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of single iron particle combustion simulations

 \subsection{Effect of $\alpha_\mathrm{T}$ and $\alpha_\mathrm{m}$}

 The results of the molecular dynamics simulations are dependent on the accuracy of the inter-atomic potentials and, perhaps, also on the configuration.
 Related changes in the TAC and MAC have an effect on the temperature profile during combustion.
-In this section, the TAC and MAC are varied independently in the Knudsen model to investigate the effect on the combustion behavior.
+In this section, the TAC and MAC are varied independently to investigate the effect on the combustion behavior.